Account Security

 However, the static string 'my-user'

-will need to change for every user, and when managing a large number of SAM User accounts, setting a custom permission for each account is tedious.
+will need to change for every user, and when managing a large number of SAM users, setting a custom permission for each account is tedious.

 Instead, we can evaluate against the samUserName variable: